WANT CHANGE?

 State Senator Theresa Gavarone-R (SD-2):

-The following Erie County precincts will be in the drawn district of the 2nd Senate:
+- All Erie County precincts are now in the district of the 2nd Senate:

 By U.S. Postal Service: